The horofunction boundary of a Gromov hyperbolic space: Dynamics of non-expanding self-maps

+In what follows we will denote the dilation at a BRFP $\eta$ simply by $\lambda_\eta$.
+The fact that the dilation is independent on the base point allows us to partition the set of BRFPs in three classes: \begin{definition} Let $(X,d)$ be a proper geodesic Gromov hyperbolic metric space such that $\overline X^H$ is topologically equivalent to $\overline X^G$.
+Let $f\colon X\to X$ be a non-expanding self-map and let $\eta$ be a BRFP.
+We say that $\eta$ is \textit{attracting} if $\lambda_\eta<1$, it is \textit{indifferent} if $\lambda_\eta=1$, and it is \textit{repelling} if $\lambda_\eta>1$. \end{definition}

-\begin{proposition} Let $(X,d)$ be a proper geodesic Gromov hyperbolic metric space such that $\overline X^H$ is topologically equivalent to $\overline X^G$.
-Let $f\colon X\to X$ be a non-expanding map with diverging forward orbits.
+A second application of the Julia lemma is the following result relating forward dynamics and BRFPs. \begin{theorem} Let $(X,d)$ be a proper geodesic Gromov hyperbolic metric space such that $\overline X^H$ is topologically equivalent to $\overline X^G$.
+Let $f\colon X\to X$ be a non-elliptic non-expanding self-map.
 Let $\zeta\in \partial_GX$ be its Denjoy--Wolff point.
-Then $\zeta$ is the unique boundary regular fixed point of $f$ with dilation smaller than or equal to 1.
+Then $\zeta$ is the unique attracting or indifferent BRFP of $f$.
 Moreover